Email FacebookTwitterMenu burgerClose thin

 Tax-loss harvesting can significantly lower the size of your income tax bill.
 Once you’ve sold some of your securities and realized the losses on those investments, you can subtract those losses from your capital gains.
 If you have any leftover losses, you can use them to offset taxes on wages and other income by up to $3,000 and carry additional losses forward to use on future tax returns.

-Keep in mind that investments held for more than 365 days are taxed at a long-term capital gains rate.
-But investments held for less than a year are taxed at your normal income tax rate.
+Keep in mind that investments held for more than 365 days are taxed at the more favorable long-term capital gains rate, while investments held for less than a year and then sold are taxed at your normal income tax rate.

 1. Investment A: $50,000 unrealized loss, held for 400 days